 The Master Zoning Ordinance and Land Use Map of 1962 reflected the city's interest in standardizing zoning, including lot sizes and parking requirements, among other considerations.
-Land uses and zoning were defined and identified within the city for single-family residential, two-family residential, limited multiple-family residential, unlimited multiple-family residential, general commercial, commercial-manufacturing, light manufacturing, and heavy manufacturing.467
+Land uses and zoning were defined and identified within the city for single-family residential, two-family residential, limited multiple-family residential, unlimited multiple-family residential, general commercial, commercial-manufacturing, light manufacturing, and heavy manufacturing.
+472

 In 1973, the Paramount General Plan reported that the city had a very high percentage of rental units and a low percentage of multi-family residences, indicating a large number of renter-occupied single-family residences.
-As reported in the 1973 General Plan, only 14 percent of the available housing stock in Paramount was constructed prior to 1940-suggesting the tremendous scarcity of potential early residential resources in the city.
-Only 19 percent of the housing stock was constructed between 1940 and 1950, with 67 percent constructed between 1950 and 1970.
+As reported in the 1973 General Plan, only 14 percent of the available housing stock in Paramount was constructed prior to 1940-suggesting the tremendous scarcity of potential early residential resources in the city.473 Only 19 percent of the housing stock was constructed between 1940 and 1950, with 67 percent constructed between 1950 and 1970.474

-With the majority of parcels in Paramount built out, it suggests that residential development during this period consisted primarily of in-fill development.
+With the majority of parcels in Paramount built out (developed with buildings and no longer vacant land), it suggests that residential development during this period consisted primarily of in-fill development.
 In many cities, such development often consisted of condominiums or townhomes.